SystemSpace/Compendium/compendium.rst

 Is all of Systemspace accessible?
   Not all of it - some Systems are paid, some are locked to specific users/species, some are blocking (like Life).
 There's many restrictions a System operator can place, as their System always remains theirs.
 If they want they could even block users based on whether their soul ID is even or not.

+Are there Systems where you can go as just your consciousness without a soul?
+  Yes, some Systems completely disregard the soul framework.

+Do people in those Systems have a body then?
+  Sometimes, but usually they're more for utility.

 What is the currency of Systemspace?
   SEN (often abbreviated Sn).
 It goes for about 124 SEN per dollar.